Mixedwood Plains Ecozone (Canada): Wetlands

 There is a rich diversity of wetlands in this ecozone owing to the presence of the Great Lakes and two major rivers, the Ottawa River and the St. Lawrence River.
 The wetlands on the Great Lakes are influenced by the slope of the shoreline, the type of substrate, exposure to waves, and the natural water level changes that characterize these lakes.
 Some nationally significant wetlands include Point Pelee National Park and Long Point, both on Lake Erie, and Presqu'ile Provincial Park on Lake Ontario.
 The wetlands of the St. Lawrence and Ottawa River have a diverse array of vegetation types as well, although these have been damaged by the construction of power dams and locks for shipping.
 Vast numbers of waterbirds use these wetlands during migration, and they provide important habitat for fish.

 Human population

 The Mixedwood Plains is the most populated ecozone in Canada, with about half of the country's total population.
-Thirteen of 25 major cities in Canada are found in this ecozone, including Toronto with 6.1 million inhabitants and Montreal with 4.2 million inhabitants.
+Of the top 25 most populous cities in Canada, 13 are found in this ecozone, including the two largest, Toronto with 6.1 million inhabitants and Montreal with 4.2 million inhabitants, as well as the country's capital city, Ottawa.